 Common Sense Media has a variety of resources to help families cope with an extended period of time at home.
 There are entertainment & media recommendations such as music apps and games for kids, new TV shows, movie reviews, book recommendations, etc. Also, there are tools for parents to help their children learn at home such as apps that have tutors and offer homework help in math & science, etc. Finally, its stress-management resources can help family members who are feeling stressed or anxious.

-Common Sense Media has a great list of educational apps that don’t need Wi-Fi or data.
+Common Sense Media also has a great list of educational apps that don’t need Wi-Fi or data.
 From coding games to apps that encourage creative thinking, this list provides plenty of opportunity for kids to learn neat stuff.

 CrashCourse is a Youtube channel with a large library of educational videos on various school subjects.
 Learn about literature, science, math, history, engineering, artificial intelligence, theatre & drama, film production, and much more.